-Perhaps in the colours of the decreased beloved football team.
+Perhaps in the colours of your loved one’s beloved football team.

-You’ll need to decide on how the deceased will be dressed.
+You'll also need to decide the outfit for the deceased.
 The funeral home will prepare and dress them.

 For a traditional funeral and burial, you’ll need to think about the style and wording of the headstone.

 For a cremation, this would be choosing a suitable urn, if keeping the ashes, or deciding where to scatter/bury them.